It’s an interesting fact that very few of the world’s most successful businesspeople, set out with money or success as their primary target.

 When Einstein said, “Strive not to be a success, but rather to be of value”, he showed where his focus was.
 Again, it was about the value.
 Einstein carried on working until his death, even though he could have quit decades earlier with his reputation set in history forever.

 To understand how the most successful and wealthy business owners achieved their success, we need to look at why most business owners struggle.

 In it just for the money

-You can usually tell pretty quick, when you encounter someone who is primarily in it for the money.
-It’s extremely unattractive.
+You can usually tell pretty fast, when you encounter someone who is primarily in it for the money.
+That’s because it’s both obvious and extremely unattractive.
 And this makes it very hard for them to succeed.

 Here are some examples we see all the time, which you will recognise instantly: